-Read this section before flying in assisted mode
+Read this section before taking control manually in assisted mode

-The main reason to take over (switching to Assisted Mode) should be to hold or adjust the position before landing.
-Taking over in cruise is a safety feature that can be used e.g. in case of bird attacks or if RTH cannot be performed safely.
-When flying in Assisted Mode you won't be able to collect images.
+The main reason to take over (switch to assisted mode) should be to hold or adjust the drone's position before landing.
+Taking over in cruise is a safety feature that can be used in case of bird attacks or if RTH cannot be performed safely, etc. When flying in assisted mode you won't be able to collect images.
 The easiest point in time to take over is when WingtraOne is hovering.
 In this case, WingtraOne is stabilized and it will stay at its current location.
-If you need to change to Assisted Mode during cruising, it is therefore advisable to immediately do a back-transition to change to hover.
+If you need to change to assisted mode during cruising, it is therefore advisable to immediately do a back-transition to change to hover.
 With that procedure you will have time to think before further actions need to be taken.

 WingtraOne can severely harm people if handled inappropriately.
 Only fly WingtraOne manually if you know what you are doing.